secureshadow/solaris-software/README.md

 ## Versions
 We have currently two versions of our code: [solaris-v0.1](https://softwaresolaris.com/solaris/solaris-software/src/tag/solaris-v0.1) where we configure the BMP390 sensor and a [solaris-v0.2](https://softwaresolaris.com/solaris/solaris-software/src/tag/solaris-v0.2) where we configure the ICM20948.

+## Next steps
+We are currently working on an improved version of the Solaris software.
+We will introduce in next version the use of a new Solaris Packet Protocol for efficient communication between modules in amateur rocketry.
+We are also developing all of our code creating our own Hawrdware Abstraction layer (HAL) and operating System Abstraction Layer (OSAL) to allow everyone to run our code independently of their OS or board!
+If you wish to colaborate on this layers, contact the repository administrators via email.

 ## Collaboration
-We are open to you writing code in our repository, contributing your ideas or improvements — it is the only way to progress and be able to develop faster.
+We are open to contributions, ideas or improvements — it is the only way to progress and be able to develop faster.
+To collaborate, you will need to create an account in our Forgejo.
+Each account will be administrated to avoid DDoS attacks on our servers, it is recommended you send an email to our administrators explaining your background and why you wish to collaborate, if you are not a robot, we will accept you :).
+To particpate, new users can create forks of our repository and propose their modifications, they will then need to associate a PR to our repository against your branch in your forked repo.

+## License
+This project is licensed under **GPLv3 with Additional Terms for Amateur Rocketry**.
+Commercial use is allowed, but all modifications must remain open source and properly attributed.
+See [LICENSE](./LICENSE) for full terms.